 What makes it so appealing to patients is the non-invasive delivery of a precise dose of high-energy radiation, which can shrink or control the growth of a tumor by killing tumor cells or interfering with their ability to grow.
 It is virtually painless; the patient remains awake throughout the procedure, which is usually performed on an outpatient basis.

 Reedy said he was thrilled when he heard about this option.
 “I was walking on air when I left the hospital that day,” Reedy recalled.
 His wife Stacy said, “It was like music – it was too good to be true.
 I thought it can’t be this easy!”

 Both Chrisie Butler and Doug Reedy have been able to continue working full-time and enjoying their homes and families.
 Both are thrilled to have an option that wasn’t available to them a couple of months ago.
 They say the fact that they are among the first patients in the region to undergo Novalis radiation therapy can only be described as “a God thing.”

-The Nebraska Medical Center is home to one of the most reputable and well-known organ transplant programs in the country.
+Nebraska Medicine is home to one of the most reputable and well-known organ transplant programs in the country.
 As a noted leader in organ transplantation, we have helped shape the field of transplantation through our dedicated efforts in clinical and basic research.
 Our state-of-the-art transplant programs provide Nebraskans with comprehensive treatment for diseases of the liver, small intestine, kidney, pancreas, heart and lungs.
 The world-class reputation of our programs and physicians attracts patients from across the country and around the world.
-In fact, more than half our patients come from states outside of Nebraska and from foreign countries.
+In fact, more than half our patients come from states outside of Nebraska and from other countries.

 Bone Marrow/Stem Cell